dreamportdev/Osdev-Notes/02_Architecture/02_Hello_World.md

 This is where the serial logging came to an aid, we will use the serial port to output our text and numbers.

-Many emulators have an option to redirect serial data to a file, if we are using QEmu (for more information about it refer to the Appendices section) we need to start it passing the parameter `-serial file:filename`:
+Many emulators have an option to redirect serial data to a file, if we are using QEMU (for more information about it refer to the Appendices section) we need to start it passing the parameter `-serial file:filename`:

 ```bash
 qemu -serial file:filename.log -cdrom yourosiso